 Slater and Gordon has commenced legal proceedings against Westpac for the sale of consumer credit insurance (CCI) policies.
-Slater and Gordon has recently settled a similar case against NAB for $49.5 million, providing compensation to NAB customers who purchased worthless CCI.
+Slater and Gordon previously settled a similar case against NAB for $49.5 million, providing compensation to NAB customers who purchased worthless CCI.
 The Westpac CCI Class Action is being run on a no win, no fee basis and without a litigation funder.

 The Westpac CCI Class Action is part of a series of cases following the Banking Royal Commission, which heard that banks were using unfair tactics to sell unnecessary CCI products to customers who were ineligible to claim under the policies.